jawad11231/quran/README.md

 #

-Offline app for reading quran made with react native using expo
+app for reading quran made with react native using expo

 ## Features :